 Ensure all shots and vaccination are updated

 Get updated with all the shots and vaccinations that are necessary for your dog.
 Also, you need to get a rabies tag for your dog.
+This tag is an acknowledgment that the dog is vaccinated against rabies.
 Most of the campgrounds and parks have that as a compulsory check.
 Also, carry the vet’s phone number just in case.

 Ensure your latest contact details on your dog’s tags

 What if your dog gets separated from you on one of those hikes?

 It’s the outdoors and there can be chances where it might get excited about seeing so much open space and the wilderness all around.
 And in sheer excitement, run out of sight to explore the place.

 You don’t want that to happen.
 There can be a risk of losing it or the dog hurting itself.
 It is hence wise to have your dog wearing a dog tag with your name and address (the owner’s) on it.

 If anyone finds it astray, they can know who to contact.
 And for that, contact details must necessarily include your contact number as well.